 River of Gods - Ian MacDonald has never been afraid to do something different with his novels.
 But taking on the task of writing the quintessential Indian SF novel is probably the bravest thing he has done yet.
-Als and nanotech explode landscape imbued across a with Hinduism, regional rivalries, caste politics and some interesting speculations about gender, or rather lack of it.
+AIs and nanotech explode across a landscape imbued with Hinduism, regional rivalries, caste politics and some interesting speculations about gender, or rather lack of it.
 Besides, how can I not love an SF novel that features a cricket match?